fyber-engineering/offerwall-sample-app-unity/README.md

 ## iOS

-For iOS we recommend you Build and Run in 2 separate steps:
+For iOS, we recommend you Build and Run in 2 separate steps:
 1. `File -> Build Settings` -> `Build`
 2. From the location where the Xcode project was exported to run `pod install --repo-update`
    1. This should bring the necessary native dependencies and create a `.xcworkspace` file